Buddha Sounds

-Up until now, the band has five studio albums released by the Label Music Brokers in Argentina, and by Warner Music in Spain.
+Up until now, the band has five studio albums released by the Music Brokers label in Argentina, and by Warner Music in Spain.

-Some of Buddha Sounds tracks made appearance in the big screen.
-In 2010, the song 'Odna', from Buddha Sounds fourth album 'Inner', was included in the movie 'Sex and the city 2', the last film based on the HBO TV show.
+Some of Buddha Sounds' screen have made an appearance on the big screen.
+In 2010, the song 'Odna', from Buddha Sounds' fourth album 'Inner', was included in the movie 'Sex and the City 2', the last film based on the HBO TV show.
 The same year, 'Xanadu', from 'Buddha Sounds II', appeared in the American/Israeli co-production 'After the Cup: Sons of Sakhnin United'.

 Buddha Sounds has performed in Ecuador, Peru, Venezuela, and Argentina.